thomasleplus/gdrive-archive/README.md

 ## Usage

 Run the script:

 ```bash
 python gdrive_archive.py
 ```

 The script will:

 1. Open your browser for Google authentication (first run only)
 2. Search your Google Drive for orphaned files
 3. Display the count of orphaned files found
-4. List each orphaned file name
+4. List each orphaned filename
 5. Wait for you to press Enter to confirm
 6. Archive (trash) the files